rsk2/awesome-csharp/README.md

   **7. Finding common elements between arrays in one line using LINQ** The power of LINQ lets us reduce several lines of code into one single line

+  **8. Converting string to 32 bit integer**
+  Different ways to convert a string to integer and how to avoid exceptions.

-  **8. Different ways to declare and initialize variables (this is in a different file InitializingVariables.cs)** The methods in the class visually show different coding techniques to initialize different types of variables
+  **9. Different ways to declare and initialize variables (this is in a different file InitializingVariables.cs)** The methods in the class visually show different coding techniques to initialize different types of variables